 If you are new to the breed, or want to learn more about Italian Greyhounds, please review the information in under the Breed Information menu to start your research process.
 See our upcoming events to find opportunities where you can meet dogs and speak with some of our volunteers who own the breed.

 We do not have a shelter or central location.
 Foster families all over the state offer the dogs in their care a second chance.
 Their health and behavior are evaluated, and treated as needed.
 Generally, a trip to the vet for a few shots and a check-up, and a brush up on housetraining is all a dog needs to be ready for a brand new forever home.
 Any special needs or quirks that foster or rescue become aware of while a dog is with us will be fully disclosed to a potential adopter, we make every effort to ensure a dog is a good match for an adopter.
+Please read each dog's profile!
+Not every dog is a good fit for every family.
+We work very hard to make sure each dog goes to a home able to meet it's needs, and we strive to help families find dogs that will be great family memembers.

 Want to surprise someone with a pet this holiday?
 Please read this article.
 Shelters and rescues are often overwhelmed with unwanted presents after the holidays.